-- 28.1 The Group's Acorn Digital Learning provides online teaching for those who currently find themselves without access to a school setting, or are unable to attend school for medical, mental health, anxiety or behavioural reasons.
-Acorn Digital Learning have produced a Live Online Risk Assessment, and Student Remote Learning policy and template, which have been shared with all Outcomes First Group schools and can be utilised as required. - 28.2 Data protection and GDPR considerations must be taken into account.
-This includes rules on signing pupils up to online services, and staff accessing personal data when working at home.
-It is recommended that staff are regularly reminded of the data protection and GDPR policies and procedures, whether they are working from school or remotely. - 28.3 The guidelines for digital leaning below must be followed: - Ensure parents and carers are aware of online safety advice and resources such as Thinkuknow and Safer Internet Centre, Net-aware, Digital Parenting Pro - If staff are concerned about a comment made online by a pupil or the work they share, the staff member should take a screen shot and report it to the DSL via MyConcern / CPOMS (or the school's existing protocol as long as it is secure). - Staff and pupils should be fully dressed and take into account the background/ surroundings.
-Staff should use a communal area, and anything in the background that could cause concern or identify family members/ personal information, should be removed or a sheet used. - The teacher may need to give guidance to pupils to remove items from view.
-If a pupil is inappropriately dressed or in an unsuitable setting (e.g. a bedroom) they must be removed from the video call. - Staff must not enter into one-to-one tuition voice or video call with an individual pupil or student without SLT agreement.
-If there is a need for single pupil interaction, please ensure that a colleague is added to the call, or that a parent is present with the pupil. - If a staff member urgently needs to call a parent or pupil from their personal phone, the number must be withheld by dialling 141 first and a record of the call must made (e.g. an email to the Headteacher (or equivalent) or DSL to explain the purpose of the call and any actions taken as a result of it). - Home filters may block different content at a different level to the school's filtering software; if this appears to be the case for one pupil in the group the teacher should revert to or suggest an alternative resource. - Take care that any material provided to students to watch is age and developmentally appropriate.
-For instance, do not ask Year 9 pupils to watch a film with a 15 rating. - Staff should model good online behaviour in all ways, including the language used to interact with pupils and colleagues, which should be respectful at all times - School leaders should make clear to staff the operating times for online learning (for example, only during the normal school day); no staff member should engage with or respond to any pupil outside these times. - Clear guidelines for students connecting to a virtual classroom session will be given by the school and the teacher will check their understanding.

-• The same principles apply to virtual meetings between staff and parents as face-to-face meetings.
+- 29.1 The Group's Acorn Digital Learning provides online teaching for those who currently find themselves without access to a school setting, or are unable to attend school for medical, mental health, anxiety or behavioural reasons.
+Acorn Digital Learning have produced a Live Online Risk Assessment, and Student Remote Learning policy and template, which have been shared with all Outcomes First Group schools and can be utilised as required. - 29.2 Data protection and GDPR considerations must be taken into account.
+This includes rules on signing pupils up to online services, and team members accessing personal data when working at home.
+It is recommended that team members are regularly reminded of the data protection and GDPR policies and procedures, whether they are working from school or remotely. - 29.3 The guidelines for digital leaning below must be followed: - Ensure parents and carers are aware of online safety advice and resources such as Thinkuknow and Safer Internet Centre, Net-aware, Digital Parenting Pro - If team members are concerned about a comment made online by a pupil or the work they share, the team member should take a screen shot and report it to the DSL via Sleuth. - Team members and pupils should be fully dressed and take into account the background/ surroundings.
+Team members should use a communal area, and anything in the background that could cause concern or identify family members/ personal information, should be removed or a sheet used. - The teacher may need to give guidance to pupils to remove items from view.
+If a pupil is inappropriately dressed or in an unsuitable setting (e.g. a bedroom) they must be removed from the video call. - Team members must not enter into one-to-one tuition voice or video call with an individual pupil or student without SLT agreement.
+If there is a need for single pupil interaction, please ensure that a colleague is added to the call, or that a parent is present with the pupil. - If a team member urgently needs to call a parent or pupil from their personal phone, the number must be withheld by dialling 141 first and a record of the call must made (e.g. an email to the Headteacher (or equivalent) or DSL to explain the purpose of the call and any actions taken as a result of it). - Home filters may block different content at a different level to the school's filtering software; if this appears to be the case for one pupil in the group the teacher should revert to or suggest an alternative resource. - Take care that any material provided to students to watch is age and developmentally appropriate.
+For instance, do not ask Year 9 pupils to watch a film with a 15 rating. - Team members should model good online behaviour in all ways, including the language used to interact with pupils and colleagues, which should be respectful at all times School leaders should make clear to team members the operating times for online learning (for example, only during the normal school day); no team member should engage with or respond to any pupil outside these times. - Clear guidelines for students connecting to a virtual classroom session will be given by the school and the teacher will check their understanding. - The same principles apply to virtual meetings between team members and parents as faceto-face meetings.